Arches National Park, Utah

 Time taken: 9 hours (Bad road, wrong miles data on mapquest, some confusion at exit 202 and some stops.)

 We bought tickets and drove in.
 The place was good with some amazing views.
 The entire place was covered with interesting rock formations & canyons.
-We stood there in midst brick colored rocks.
+We stood there in midst brick coloured rocks.
 We drove around the park and stopped at various major points.
 We had small hike to the balancing rock, landscape arch, pine tree arch and many others.
 It was truly an amazing sight.

 Lastly we climbed a 480 ft to see the famous Delicate arch; it was a 1.5 mile hike up a hill.
 I did not want to miss this arch.
 Jonah was not very willing to hike up but he had no option but to join me.
 It took us about an hour to climb all the way to the top of the hill.
 But the sight was all worth it, truly amazing.
 Everyone who was returning back as we climbed assured us that it was a spectacular view out there.
 And so it was!